jashmenn/ditz/README.txt

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Additionally, this program may be linked to, distributed with, used with, and/or loaded with the Ruby "Trollop" library.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the